Published 30 January 2020

 You have a demanding job, your NGO, a family with two young sons.
 Where do you get your energy?

 First of all, you have to have the right partner and colleagues who support you.
 For me, what I do is fun, otherwise I wouldn’t do it.
 That doesn’t mean I don’t sacrifice a lot.

 On a personal level I went through a lot of things.
 You can decide: either you let yourself be absorbed by the sadness that life can hold, or you try to make the best of it and transform it into wisdom.
 That was my way out.
 My drive also comes from the people I interact with.
 I choose people who give me energy, and I am lucky to have a diverse spectrum of friends.
 It is so important to have role models from different phases of life who can teach you how to live and age wisely.

 Do you have advice for women in particular?

 One of the most important people in my life was my father.
 He advised me to always choose, rather than being chosen.
 Shape your life, don’t let things just happen to you.
 Other advice I have for women: Never feel inferior to anyone, and don’t think you have to act like a man!
 You can’t always be the most perfect, the most beautiful.
 We need to accept ourselves in our femininity and vulnerability and that is what makes us resilient.

-Antonella Santucchione Chadha is Global Lead for Alzheimer's Disease Partnership at Roche.
+Antonella Santucchione Chadha formerly worked at Roche as Senior International Medical Manager for Alzheimer's Disease in Centralised and Point of Care Solutions in Roche Diagnostics, and Alzheimer's disease Partnership Lead in PD Medical Affairs.
 She was awarded “Woman of the Year 2019” by the Swiss Women in Business magazine.
 This award reflects her tireless work in solving the puzzles related to Alzheimer’s and other psychiatric diseases, as well as being the co-founder and CEO of the Women’s Brain Project.